 But here’s the clincher: Whether iodine is converted into iodide can depend on how the supplement is formulated.

 There’s a way to protect the iodine in your gut and keep it from being converted to iodide.
-That’s by using BioActive Carbon, which contains specialized extracts of fulvic acid.
+That’s by using specialized extracts of fulvic acid.

-Iodine can be folded into BioActive Carbon to shield it in your gut.
+Iodine can be folded into these extracts to shield it in your gut.
 Think of it as protective armor for the iodine.
 This way, iodine can be absorbed into your bloodstream and routed to organs and tissues that prefer that form of the mineral.
 (32, 33, 34)

 The effectiveness of an iodine supplement also depends on whether your cells can take in the iodine.
 What would stand in their way?
 Toxins.

 Your thyroid gland is like a pegboard.
 It has binding sites for iodine.
 But toxins often occupy the binding sites.
 So, you need to be able to remove the toxins and put iodine in their place before other toxins “sneak” into the binding sites.